andykee/lentil/docs/user/fundamentals/coordinates.rst

 .. note::

     Matplotlib's ``imshow()`` method (and MATLAB's ``imagesc()`` method) place the origin in the upper left corner of the plotted image by default.
-This presents arrays in the standard (row, column) ordering.
+This displays arrays in the standard (row, column) ordering.
 The result is that the direction of y-axis is flipped relative to Lentil's coordinate system.
 This doesn't necessarily present a problem as long as results are consistently plotted, but to be completely